BU-Spark/pitne-affordable-housing-efficacy/fa25-team-a/research.md

 ### 2. CHAPA's limited property pool
 *To what extent are the applicant demographics driven by CHAPA’s limited property pool (suburban, age-restricted homes) versus applicant choice?*
-* The lottery system is randomized, but certain people are prioritized for certain homes
+* The lottery system is randomized, but certain people are prioritized for certain homes.
-  * For example,
+  * For example, people with disabilities are priortized when the lottery system is picking for accessbile houses.
+     * People with disabilities are more likely to get picked four housing overall, since they have a smaller population demographic.
 * bullet pt

 ### 3. Affordable homeownership